-10.6.5 Refrigerator door locking mechanism
+10.6.4 Refrigerator door locking mechanism

-With some models, the refrigerator has a separate freezer compartment.
 The specifications in this section correspondingly also apply to the door of the freezer compartment.

 During the journey the refrigerator door must always be closed and locked in the closed position.

 Lock the refrigerator door in ventilation position when the refrigerator is switched off.
 This prevents mould forming.